run-house/runhouse/docs/docker.rst

 incorrect credentials or permission error), you must first teardown the cluster with ``ecr_cluster.teardown()`` or
-``sky stop ecr_pytorch_cluster`` in CLI before re-launching the cluster with new credentials in order for them to propogate through.
+``sky stop ecr_pytorch_cluster`` in CLI before re-launching the cluster with new credentials in order for them to propagate through.

 Advanced Usage and Details
 --------------------------